-Software developers provide patches to fix issues or bugs or update the corresponding software.
+Software developers issue patches to fix issues or bugs or update the corresponding software.
 Automated patch management refers to applying said patches automatically.
 This removes the risk of human error and minimizes user interaction with the system.

-Instead of your IT team spending tens or hundreds of hours distributing patches manually, an automated patch manager will do the job for them more quickly, securely and efficiently.
+Instead of your IT team spending tens or hundreds of hours distributing patches manually, an automated patch manager will do the job for them - more quickly, securely, and efficiently.

 Benefits of automated patch management solutions

 Automated patch management software provides an enhanced patching process, covers as many operating systems as needed, and includes detailed reporting.
 Automating your company's patching processes can save you time, resources, and money while minimizing data security risks.